ThisWeekGhana.com becomes the D-O-T

 E. Ablorh-Odjidja, Ghanadot

-The African Union has come out to condemn the coup in Niger.
+The African Union has come out to condemn the coup in Niger of February 2010.
 And today, the UN Secretary General Ban Ki-moon has also added his voice.
-In addition, he has called for calm in Niger.

-According to a statement from a spokesperson at the US State Department, in reference to Niger, "President Tandja has been trying to extend his mandate in office.
-And obviously, that may well have been, you know, an act on his behalf that precipitated this act…."
+"President Tandja has been trying to extend his mandate in office.
+And obviously, that may well have been, you know, an act on his behalf that precipitated this act…." said a statement from a spokesperson at the US State Department.

-No such statement is coming from the AU or the UN and Secretary General Ban Ki-moon.
-This leaves us to wonder whether they would have preferred the strong arm tactics of President Tandja to stay?
+No such statement has come from the AU or the UN and Secretary General Ban Ki-moon’s office.
+This leaves one to wonder whether they preferred the strong-arm tactics of President Tandja, in his fervent to use the referendum, to extend his stay in office past the traditional, constitutional presidential term limit.

-Again, if you would recall, a similar attempt to increase the presidential term in office was made in Honduras by the then President Zaleya.
-Fortunately that effort is now history.
+Again, if you would recall, a similar attempt to increase the presidential term in office was made in Honduras by the then President Zelaya.
+Fortunately, that effort failed and is now history.

-Not here in Africa.
+But in Africa, the story is different.
 Constitutions can always be reviewed, amended, and abrogated completely, all in the search for power and control.
+And the AU, by supporting Kandja, has agreed to this bumpy ride to rule.

-Africa has always been an incubator for dictators, strongmen and empty headed bullies who think they alone should rule.
+Africa has always been an incubator for dictators, strongmen, and empty-headed bullies who when they get into office think they are the only ones fit for a rule.

-Just recently, Gadafi, against the tradition of the AU, wanted his term as AU chairman extended because his mentality was he alone would be able to save Africa.
+Just recently, Gadhafi, against the very tradition of the AU, wanted his term as AU chairman extended because he alone would be able to do more in that seat in order to save Africa.
 Thankfully, his ambition was thwarted.

 The new rulers in Niger - the Supreme Council for the Restoration of Democracy – have announced their intention for a peaceful rule.
 They have quickly lifted the curfew imposed immediately after the coup.
-Hopefully, they will open the country up quickly for a constitutional election.
-This is the move the AU must support.
+Hopefully, they will soon open the country for a constitutional election for president who will observe his legal constitutional term.
+This is the move the AU and the UN must support.

 E. Ablorh-Odjidja, Publisher www.ghanadot.com, Washington, DC, February 21, 2010